andrew-edwards/fitting-size-spectra/codeBinStructure/readMeBinStructure.txt

-readMeBinStructure.txt - description of R code to reproduce results from second manuscript (on analysing binned data) and for analysing new such data, for submission to ICES Journal of Marine Science.
+readMeBinStructure.txt - description of R code to reproduce results from second manuscript (on analysing binned data) and for analysing new such data, for submission to Methods in Ecology and Evolution.

 Figure numbers are those upon submission.
 So numbers may need changing here at some point.
 I'm taking my original Sweave files and just extracting the necessary